OpenHisiIpCam/openhisiipcam.github.io/docs/hardware/known-compatible-hardware.md

 Our catalog covers only small part of all existing compatible hardware, also we lack pinouts description :disappointed:.
 If you have some usefull information pls [share it with us](/contributing/).

+Not all of these modules is easy to buy at the moment, like it will be very difficult to buy solution based on hi3516cv100, as it is mostly outdated (but still there are a lot of such hardware is used widely by people).
+Later we will adopt our software for these modules and provide firmware builds.

 !!! tip
     All images are clickable.
 Click if you want to see same image in high resolution.